m-missiaggia/m-missiaggia/README.md

 ## 📖 About Me

 Hi there!
-I'm Marta (https://github.com/m-missiaggia), a passionate physicist from Vicenza, Italy, currently living in Miami, US.
+I'm Marta (https://github.com/m-missiaggia), an Assistant Professor in the Department of Physics and Astronomy at LSU from Vicenza, Italy.
 I love working on understanding the biological effect of radiation, in particular using microdosimetry.

 - **Education** BS, MS and PhD in physics at the University of Trento (IT)
-- **Work:** Postdoc at the University of Miami (US)
+- **Previous Work:** Postdoc at the University of Miami (US)

 ## 📈 GitHub Stats